MicrosoftDocs/power-automate-docs/articles/desktop-flows/console.md

 Using the **Monitoring/Notifications** drop-down menu, you can choose whether Power Automate will display integrated Windows notifications, a custom monitoring window, or no notifications at all.
 To find more information regarding Power Automate notifications, refer to [Runtime notifications](run-pad-flow.md#runtime-notifications).

 By default, Power Automate always prompts you to confirm the triggering of a desktop flow via URL or desktop shortcut.
 The **Display confirmation dialog when invoking flows externally** option allows you to disable this functionality.
-You can find more information about external links in [Run desktop flows via URL](run-pad-flow.md#run-desktop-flows-via-url-or-desktop-shortcuts).
+You can find more information about external links in [Run desktop flows via URL or desktop shortcuts](run-pad-flow.md#run-desktop-flows-via-url-or-desktop-shortcuts).

 To decide whether Microsoft may collect diagnostic data to improve user experience, navigate to the **Data collection** settings tab.